Dicksonia sellowiana

-Dicksonia sellowiana, the xaxim, or samambaiaçu or imperial samambaiaçu, is an arborescent fern in the family Dicksoniaceae, native to the tropical Americas.
+Dicksonia sellowiana, the xaxim, or samambaiaçu or imperial samambaiaçu, is an arborescent fern in the family Dicksoniaceae, native to the tropical and subtropical Americas.

 Distribution

 The fern is native to Southern Mexico, Central America, and South America.

-In the South American Atlantic Forest biome, it is found in: Southeastern Brazil within in the states of Minas Gerais, Rio de Janeiro, São Paulo, Paraná, Santa Catarina, and Rio Grande do Sul; in northeast of Argentina within Misiones Province; and within eastern Paraguay.
+In the South American Atlantic Forest biome, it is found in: Southeastern Brazil in the states of Minas Gerais, Rio de Janeiro, São Paulo, Paraná, Santa Catarina, and Rio Grande do Sul; in northeast of Argentina within Misiones Province; and in eastern Paraguay.

 Description

 Dicksonia sellowiana has an erect and cylindrical caudex, reaching sometimes more than 10 m high, the fronds are bipinnate and 2 m long.
 Due to illegal extraction, the species is at risk of extinction.

 Varieties

 Dicksonia sellowiana is variable in its form.
 Variations are sometimes treated as separate varieties, which include: